PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-22 11:47:52
+Last updated: 2024-04-22 11:48:25
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: I can not believe that a woman who was brave enough to travel halfway around the world to pursue her dreams would allow anyone to dictate who she can be with. - Fabiola Torres